Autism Awareness Month and a Word from Our Teachers

 -Pauline H.

 “I love my job.
-I love working with amazing kids and staff every day.”
+I love working with amazing students and staff every day.”

 -Lindsey B.

-“So glad we have the best people in charge and the most amazing kids.
+“So glad we have the best people in charge and the most amazing students.
 I couldn’t imagine my life without PS.”

 -Sasha M.

-“The support at this school is phenomenal and along with the amazing students and staff as a whole, we sure have some rockin’ elementary kiddos and team.
+“The support at this school is phenomenal and along with the amazing students and staff as a whole, we sure have some rockin’ students and team.
 It definitely makes coming to work such a positive experience.
 All combined makes a strong and amazing school for sure.”

 -Jillian P.

-“I don’t know what I would do if I didn’t have these elementary kiddos to keep me in check!
+“I don’t know what I would do if I didn’t have these students to keep me in check!
 Sure appreciate all the opportunities and support PS offers!”

 -Marlee M.